syncfusion-content/flutter-docs/Flutter/xlsio/working-with-excel-worksheet.md

 ## Named Range

-Cell ranges can be defined by names and used in formulas.
+A named range is one or more cells that have been given a name.
+Using named ranges can make formulas easier to read and understand.
 This section explains about creating named ranges and accessing them from workbook or worksheet levels.

 The following code shows how to define a named range from workbook level.